seanbreckenridge/reorder_editable/README.md

 To expand:

 - Editable: A package that is installed in editable mode (like `pip install -e`), i.e. if you make any changes to the code, your changes are reflected immediately.
-Is useful for packages that you change very often, or while developing
+Is useful for packages that you change very often, or while developing.
+See the [site docs](https://docs.python.org/3.8/library/site.html) for more information on how this modifies `sys.path`
 - Namespace Packages: Namespace packages let you split a package across multiple directories on disk, merging any submodules into the parent package.
 For more info, see [PEP420](https://www.python.org/dev/peps/pep-0420/#dynamic-path-computation)

 *Sidenote*: A namespace package is typically installed using `setuptools.find_namespace_packages`, instead of `setuptools.find_packages`